exeme-project/exeme-lang/README.rst

  Example Code
 **************

-For those of you who like example code, here is a prime number checker written in Exeme.
+This is a Prime Number checker written in Exeme.
 This code is analyzed in the `Design Specification
 <https://exeme-project.github.io/exeme-lang/design/index.html#the-basics>`_.

 .. code::